-- Fully prep lingual surface before tray insertion including- cheek retraction, etch, rinse, dry, primer
+- Fully prep tooth surface that turbo is placed, before tray insertion including- cheek retraction, etch, rinse, dry, primer

 - Apply light pressure on occlusal/lingual ridge of the tray to ensure proper placement.

-- Light Cure for 8-10 seconds (2 beeps) from the Facial portion of the tooth, these draws the adhesive to the tooth surface.
+- Upper 1’s & 3’s - Apply firm pressure on incisal edge & lingual, light cure for 6-10 seconds (2 beeps) from the facial portion of the tooth, this draws the adhesive to the tooth surface.

 - Then remove finger hold on occlusal/lingual edge 8-10 seconds (2 beeps) and light cure the occlusal/lingual surface with tray on.

 - Grip the trays with thumbs on the incisal and fingers on the lingual.

 - For Upper 1's & Upper 3's apply slight pressure to the tray and pivot from the incisal edge and roll the tray lingually.
 If removed too quickly or forcefully, the tray may tear. (see image below)

 - For Upper 6's apply finger pressure on lingual and buccal of the tray and pull the tray straight down towards the mandible.
 If removed too quickly or forcefully, the tray may tear.